openlayers/openlayers/tasks/readme.md

 }
 ```

 The `defines` section of `build.json` above lists common settings for the Closure library in production code.
-The OL3 library also defines constants that can be set in this section at compile time.
+The OpenLayers library also defines constants that can be set in this section at compile time.
 These are all defined in the `ol.js` source file; see the comments in this file to see what effect setting these would have.
 Some of them can reduce the size of the build in advanced mode.

 ## `generate-exports.js`